nextcloud/documentation/developer_manual/exapp_development/tech_details/Deployment.rst

 -------------------------

 The first step is to register DaemonConfig, where your ExApps will be deployed.
-Before that you will need to configure your Docker socket to be accessible by Nextcloud instance and webserver user.
+Before that, you will need to configure your Docker socket to be accessible by Nextcloud instance and webserver user.
-In case of remote Docker Engine API, you will need to expose it so it is accessible by Nextcloud instance and import certificates.
+If you use the remote Docker Engine API, you will need to expose it so it is accessible by Nextcloud instance and import certificates.

 .. note::
-	For now only Docker daemon ``accepts-deploy-id: docker-install`` is supported.
+	For now, only the Docker daemon ``accepts-deploy-id: docker-install`` is supported.
-	For development and manually deployed app in docker there is ``accepts-deploy-id: manual-install``.
+	For development and manually deployed apps in Docker, there is ``accepts-deploy-id: manual-install``.

-This can be done by ``occ`` CLI command **app_api:daemon:register**:
+This can be done by the ``occ`` **app_api:daemon:register** command:

 .. code-block:: bash